sczerwinski/sczerwinski.github.io/_posts/2017-05-17-delegating-android-shared-preferences-in-kotlin.md

 username = usernameEditText.text.toString()
 ```

-We can now get or set the username by referring to a single property.
-I cannot imagine any way of simplifying that.

-However, this approach still has its drawbacks.
+However simple, this approach still has its drawbacks.
-Take another look at the declaration of the `username` property.
+The declaration of the `username` property, even though a bit complicated,
-It’s a bit complicated, but at least everything is in one place, right?
+at least keeps `SharedPreferences` in one place.
-Fair enough.
-Now, imagine that there are 10 similar properties in the app… or make it 20… or 50…
+But imagine that there are 10 similar properties in the app… or 20… or even 50…

 ## Delegate